eclipse-theia/theia-website/src/docs/user_ai.md

 <div style="text-align:center; margin-top: 1rem; margin-bottom: 1rem;">
 <video src="../../plan-mode.webm" width="100%" autoplay loop controls class="rounded-2"></video>
-<p style="font-style: italic; margin-top: 0.5rem;">Switching to Plan Mode, creating an implementation plan with the Architect agent, and executing it with Theia Coder.</p>
+<p style="font-style: italic; margin-top: 0.5rem;">Creating an implementation plan with the Architect agent and executing it with Theia Coder.</p>
 </div>

 Plan Mode supports multiple plans per session.
 Each plan you create gets its own "Execute with Coder" action in the UI, allowing you to work on several related plans and execute them independently.

 **Tip:** Plan Mode also works well with the `/analyze-gh-ticket` slash command (e.g., `@Architect /analyze-gh-ticket 1234`) to analyze a GitHub issue and create an implementation plan for it.

-#### Default Mode with Summarization

-Alternatively, you can use the Architect in Default Mode and manually trigger plan creation:

-1. Select the "Architect" agent when initiating your chat session and describe your task
-2. The Architect will analyze your workspace and create a detailed plan of what should be coded
-3. Use the "Summarize this session as a task for coder" button in the chat

-The system will send the plan to an underlying LLM, which summarizes it into a structured format and creates a task context file.
-This structured task context includes comprehensive details such as:
-   - Problem description and scope
-   - Detailed design and implementation steps with specific files
-   - Testing strategy (both automated and manual)
-   - Deliverables and PR description

-Please note that you can adapt this template by modifying the prompt `architect-tasksummary`.

 ### Implementing with the Coder Agent